tensorturtle/rebox/README.md

 coco_bbox = bboxconvert(yolo_bbox, coco_format) # using built-in 'coco_format'
 ```

-Common formats such as YOLO, COCO, PASCAL_VOC, Albumentations, and Label Studio are provided already,
-but if you wish, you can make your own coordinates format by instantiating the BBoxFormat class.
+Common formats such as YOLO, COCO, PASCAL_VOC, Albumentations, and Label Studio are provided already.
+If you wish to make your own coordinates format, instantiate the BBoxFormat class.

 ### Common Bounding Box Formats